Miami Northwestern Senior High School: Football

 Prior to the 2007 season, the Miami Northwestern Bulls had won three class 6A state championships.
 In its third game of the 2007 football season, the Bulls, ranked No. 1 by USA Today, traveled to Dallas, Texas to take on the #2 nationally ranked Southlake Dragons.
 A crowd of 31,896 at Gerald J. Ford Stadium watched as Miami Northwestern won the contest 29-21, thereby ending Southlake's 49-game winning streak (tied Abilene for the longest in Texas high school football history).
 The Bulls then completed an undefeated season capping it off with a 41-0 win in the Florida 6A state championship game and being declared the mythical national champions by ESPN and USA Today.

+In 2024, Miami Northwestern alumnus and NFL player Teddy Bridgewater led the Bulls to a Class 3A Florida High School Athletic Association state title.